ChiriVulpes/soulus/README.md

 ![Empty Summoner](./preview/summoner.png)

-You can also find Summoners in the world, in the places where mob spawners would normally generate.
-By default, they will have a "Midnight Jewel" inside of them, which allows them to spawn similarly to vanilla spawners.
-You can change all of this functionality, even per biome, structure, and creature, with [`world/summoner_replacement/replacement.json`](./docs/CONFIG.md#worldsummoner_replacementreplacementjson-).

 If you right click on an empty summoner with a filled soulbook, a summoner is created.
 By default, summoning a mob takes around 10 minutes, only summons one, and you have to be within 3 blocks to increase the summon percentage.
 (Eg: you can spend 5 minutes at the summoner, then come back later and complete the summon)

 Summoning entities does not obey natural spawn rules.
 You may summon entities anywhere you like, as long as they fit.